<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=749646578535459&amp;ev=PageView&amp;noscript=1">

 Focus on Success

-Leaders should be focused on success today and into the future with a sharp understanding of both short and long-term factors that will impact the organization and market.
-This means developing a strong future orientation and the will to make investments that don’t pay off immediately but lead to success in the future.
+Leaders should focus on success today and into the future, with a sharp understanding of both short- and long-term factors that will impact the organization and the market.
+This means developing a strong future orientation and the will to make investments that don’t pay off immediately but lead to success.

 Managing for Innovation